inBeat/inbeat-website/content/top-influencers/instagram/food/colombia/cali/_index.md

 ---
-title: Top 10 Food Instagram Influencers In Cali In 2023
+title: Top 10 Food Instagram Influencers In Cali In 2024
 description: >-
-  Find top food Instagram influencers in Cali in 2023.
+  Find top food Instagram influencers in Cali in 2024.
 Most popular hashtags: #food #cali #colombia #travel.
 platform: Instagram
-hits: 14
+hits: 12
-text_top: Discover the most popular Instagram influencers on inBeat.
+text_top: Discover the top-rated Instagram profiles on inBeat.
-text_bottom: inBeat holds 14 Instagram influencers like this in Cali, Colombia for you to collaborate.
+text_bottom: Our platform has 12 Instagram influencers like this in Cali, Colombia for you to connect with.
 profiles:
   - username: "natyarbelaezs"
     fullname: >-